Champdoré-Irishtown

 Champdoré-Irishtown is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
 It was created out of parts of Moncton East, Shediac Bay-Dieppe, Kent South, and a small part of Moncton Northwest.
-It was created in 2023 and will first be contested during the 2024 New Brunswick general election.
+It was created in 2023 and was first contested during the 2024 New Brunswick general election.
 It was proposed in December 2022 and contains the newly-formed town of Champdoré as well as Irishtown, part of Moncton and Lakeville.